 it via your distro’s package manager.
 For Debian/Ubuntu run sudo

-and for Fedora run sudo dnf install git
+apt-get install git and for Fedora run sudo dnf install git.

 Windows